Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Normal Factor Graph of the Two-Stage Code

-Density evolution is a method for tracking the evolution of the message PDFs passing through the nodes of a factor graph~\cite{910578}.
+An ensemble of LDPC codes is specified by a blocklength and a fixed degree distribution of the corresponding bipartite graphs.
+Let $\lambda_\jmath^{(l)}$ ($\rho_\jmath^{(l)}$) denote the fraction of edges connected to the VNs (CNs) of degree $\jmath$ in the $l$-th subcode, for $1\leq l\leq m$.
+The degree distribution of the $l$-th subcode ensemble is represented by $(\bm{\lambda}^{(l)},\bm{\rho}^{(l)})$, where $\bm{\lambda}^{(l)}\defeq(\lambda_\jmath^{(l)})_\jmath$ and $\bm{\rho}^{(l)}\defeq(\rho_\jmath^{(l)})_\jmath$.
+The rate of the $l$-th \emph{unpunctured} subcode from this ensemble is calculated by Density evolution is a method for tracking the evolution of the message PDFs passing through the nodes of a factor graph~\cite{910578}.
 Applying density evolution to the factor graph of a sum-product decoder enables one to asymptotically approximate the error probability of the corresponding code ensemble at each iteration of the decoder.
-In the following, we apply density evolution to the two-stage factor graph of the concatenated code involving the sum-product decoder of the $l$-th \emph{punctured} subcode.\footnote{The concentration of the decoder behavior and the zero-error threshold to the expected values over all possible graphs and cosets in the code ensemble is a direct consequence of the results presented in \cite[Sec.~III]{1207365}.} We omit the subcode index $l$ from message PDFs for brevity of notation.
+In the following, we apply density evolution to the normal factor graph of the concatenated code involving the sum-product decoder of the $l$-th \emph{punctured} subcode.\footnote{The concentration of the decoder behavior and the zero-error threshold around their respective expected values over all possible graphs and cosets in the code ensemble follows directly from the results presented in~\cite[Sec.~III]{1207365}.} We omit the subcode index $l$ from message PDFs for brevity of notation.

 Let $f_\mathrm{vc}^{(\hell)}(\xi)$ be the density of messages from VNs to CNs at the $\hell$-th iteration of the decoder ($\hell\in\Z$).
 Accordingly, the block error probability at the $\hell$-th iteration is approximated by~\cite{910578}